 The specific feng shui energy quality of a basement apartment will also vary depending on the room located directly above it.
 A bathroom, a cluttered storage space, a busy home office, or even a busy kitchen can certainly contribute to a denser or busier quality of energy as compared to a basement apartment below a main entry or living room.

-Despite the challenges, it is still possible to enjoy good feng shui in a basement apartment, although it does require that you put some extra effort into creating and maintaining good quality energy.
+Despite several challenges, it is still possible to enjoy good feng shui energy in a basement apartment, although it does require that you put your mind (and your energy) into creating and maintaining good quality energy.

-Let's explore some feng shui basics to help improve your basement apartment.
+Explore some feng shui basics to help improve your basement apartment.

-Tip #1: Improve Air Quality
+Improve Air Quality

-Tip #2: Improve Light Quality
+Improve Light Quality

 Be aware of the quality of light in your basement apartment and do whatever you can to improve it.
 This is especially important if your apartment gets little or no natural light.
 Ideally, you should have at least three layers of lighting—this type of lighting scheme will make any space feel cozy and more relaxed.
 Use lamps with bulbs that mimic the sun's rays to make up for the lack of natural sunlight in the apartment.

-Tip #3: Make Use of Art
+Make Use of Art

-Bring vibrant art pieces with good feng shui, or photos and other various high-energy images or sculptures to raise the energy of your basement apartment.
+Bring in vibrant art pieces with good feng shui, or photos and other various high-energy images or sculptures to raise the energy quality of your basement apartment.
 High-energy wall murals are ideal for a basement apartment, especially the ones that feature open skies and vast, expanded natural landscapes.